Andrew Reid | Principal

 Mike began his career as a high school teacher in Sydney and Pakistan before studying at Moore Theological College in Sydney, becoming the head of the Department of Missions in 1997.

-After college, Mike he returned to Pakistan to teach at the Zarephath Bible Institute.
+After college, Mike returned to Pakistan to teach at the Zarephath Bible Institute.
 From 2006–2011, Mike served as the principal of the Melbourne School of Theology, an evangelical theological college.

 Mike is currently the Director of the Centre for Biblical Preaching, an organisation that seeks to train and equip churches around the globe in expository preaching.
 Mike lectures at ETCAsia for a month every year.